-The Contractor shall re-represent its size status in accordance with the size standard in effect at the time of this rerepresentation that corresponds to the North American Industry Classification System (NAICS) code assigned to the Pool(s) that corresponds to the Contractor's respective OASIS SB Multiple Award Contract Number(s).
+The Contractor shall re-represent its size status in accordance with the size standard in effect at the time of this re-representation that corresponds to the North American Industry Classification System (NAICS) code assigned to the Pool(s) that corresponds to the Contractor's respective OASIS SB Multiple Award Contract Number(s).

-The Contractor shall make the re-representation by validating and updating all its representations in the Representations and Certifications section of the System for Award Management (SAM) and its other data in SAM, as necessary, to ensure that they reflect the Contractor's current status.
-The Contractor shall also notify the OASIS SB Contracting Officer in writing, within the timeframes specified above.
+The Contractor shall make the re-representation by validating and updating all its representations in the Representations and Certifications section of SAM and its other data in SAM, as necessary, to ensure that they reflect the Contractor's current status.
+The Contractor shall also notify the OASIS Contracting Officer in writing, within the timeframes specified above.